astrolabsoftware/spark3D/README.md

 - work with as many input file format as possible (CSV, JSON, FITS, and so on)
 - package the developments into an open-source library.

-Data storage and distribution across machines
+Data source
 ============

 Since the scientific domain considered here is mostly the Astrophysics domain, the natural storage or exchange file format is the FITS format.
 Therefore we consider as part of the problem, the possibility to allow FITS files to be directly injected into the HDFS infrastructure, so as to develop a Spark based applications.

 The usual [cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html) library, as well as the FITS I/O format are not adapted to a distributed file system as HDFS.
 Therefore we will have to develop low level Reader/Writer services, to support direct access to FITS data, without copy nor conversion needs.